alexplay1/AlexPlay1.github.io/SECURITY.md

 ## Reporting a Vulnerability

-You can write an issue, but I don't answer you :3.
+You can write an issue, but I won't answer you :3.